HGVSnomenclature/VarNomen/_bg-material/refseq.md

 		*	note that **LRG's are stable** (never change), established after consulting different experts and that all known transcript variants can be annotated
 	*	"**pending**” LRGs should not be used, they might change before being approved
 	*	while a LRG is requested, the use of a RefSeq sequence is recommended, e.g. NR\_002196.2 ([see O'Leary 2016](http://nar.oxfordjournals.org/content/44/D1/D733.full.pdf){:target="\_blank"})
+*	a non-coding DNA reference sequence does **not contain** intron or 5' and 3' gene flanking sequences and can **not be used** to describe variants in introns and up/down-stream of the gene.
+Intronic sequences are considered to be **within the boundaries** of a transcript reference sequence and may be used to describe a variant when a genomic reference sequence identifier is provided.
 *	when, based on a genomic reference sequence, variants are reported using a "**n.**" prefix, the transcript variant used should be indicated
 	*	for LRG\_'s the annotated "**transcript variant 1**" is described as "**<font color="red">t1</font>**", e.g. LRG\_163**<font color="red">t1</font>**:n.5C>T
 *	the non-coding DNA reference sequence should be complete, cover the major and largest transcript known and include as many exons as possible, even when this transcript has not been proven to actually exist in nature